Post updated, April 2023.

 4. It showcases your knowledge.

 If you can clearly demonstrate how good you are, your prospects will be in no doubt of your expertise.
 They will gaze upon you glassy-eyed wondering where the hell you’ve been all their lives.
 My blog is my portfolio.
-I work hard creating and amassing useful (and hilarious) content for business owners.
-It’s the only example of my work they’ll need.
+I work hard creating at amassing useful (and hilarious) content for business owners.
+If potential clients are still not convinced, I’m not the content person for them.

 5. It builds trust.

-There’s a little SEO principle called E-A-T and that stands for expertise, authority, trust.
+There’s a little SEO principle called E-E-A-T and that stands for Experience, Expertise, Authoritativeness, and Trustworthiness.

-As we’ve covered expertise, let’s take a look at the other two.
+We’ve covered expertise so let’s take a look at the other three:

-Authority is what you get when you demonstrate your expertise.
-Not only will prospective customers feel the weight of your abilities but your peers will also.
-Imagine how powerful it is to be regarded as someone who knows their stuff by others doing the same job.
+Authority is what you get when you demonstrate your experience and expertise.
+Not only will prospects feel the weight of your abilities but your peers will also.
+Imagine how powerful it is to be regarded as someone who knows their stuff by others doing a similar job.
 That my friends will lead to trust.
 People will rest easy in the knowledge that you’ll get the job done.

 6. It can be repurposed.

-Blog posts are long and they have plenty of useful information that can be used elsewhere.
+Blog posts are often long and they have plenty of useful information that can be used elsewhere.

 Just one article will inspire so many shorter social media posts.
 You can dine out on that content for years (if it’s evergreen, obvs).
 Think about creating different kinds of content with them.
-Podcasts, videos, and infographics can all be born from a blog.
-Get the most out of your long-form writing.
+Email marketing, podcasts, videos, and infographics can all be born from a blog.
+Squeeze the most out of your writing.

-Last things to remember when you blog for business.
+Last thing to remember when you blog for business.

 A blog for business is exciting stuff (no, seriously, it is).